Please allow 24-48 hours before collecting from branch.

 The Bonding Process: In order to maximise performance of the soundproofing sheet, and to reduce the chance of delamination, these layers are subjected to an uncompromising bonding process.
 Each layer is fully coated in an adhesive and then pressed together using nip rollers to guarantee the strongest possible bond.
 This produces a single sheet of all the layers which are ready to be installed.

 Due to manufacturing and transportation, the overall dimension shown may vary by up to 4mm.
-This is a single soundproofing sheet, which is also sold as a box of 4.
+This is a box of 4 soundproofing sheets, which are also sold singularly.

 |Approvals||BS476 Part 6, 1998 and Part 7, 1971.
 Meets ISO 9094:2015 (covers ISO 9094-2), ISO 4589-3 Reaction to Fire requirements, MGN280 Annex 10 Ignitability test for combustible materials|